Operations

 As we move into a new year, as we’ve all had to adapt over and over in 2020, we at Open Eye encourage businesses to invest time and energy into strategic planning, so they can move forward, intentionally, with clarity, a road map towards success.

-Stay tuned for the second post in this series: Things to Consider When Strategically Planning.
+Stay tuned for the second post in this series: Strategic Plan Components.

 Interested in hiring Open Eye to facilitate a strategic planning session for your business?
 Contact us here.